Is there a California accent?

 “Everyone has an accent is the standard answer every linguist will give,” said Teresa Christine Pratt, a linguistics professor at San Francisco State University.

-Nonetheless, there are certain speech patterns that are more California-specific than others.
+Nonetheless, there are certain speech patterns that are more California-specific than others, KTLA sister station KRON reports.
 One, for example, is uptalk, which Pratt describes as “ending a phrase with a higher tone.”

 Others include so-called “creaky voice,” which is “often associated with the Kardashians or Britney Spears,” and the frequent use of the word “like” as a filler word.